APRILIA RACING S.R.L.

 The present Code of Ethics must be respected by the Company boards, management and employers, as well as all external partners, such as consultants, agents, suppliers, etc.

-The Company is committed to maintaining, updating and if necessary supplementing procedures, regulations or instructions aimed at guaranteeing that the conduct of its Company bodies, executives, employees and partners respects the values herein, providing for appropriate sanctions in case of violations.
+The Company commits itself to maintain, update and if necessary integrate procedures, regulations or instructions aimed at guaranteeing that the conduct of its Company boards, executives, employees and partners is respectful of the values mentioned here, providing for appropriate sanctions in case of violations.

 2. GENERAL INTERNAL CONTROL PRINCIPLES

-The Internal Control System is a set of "tools" designed to provide reasonable assurance on the achievement of objectives of operational efficiency and effectiveness, reliability of financial and management information, compliance with laws and regulations, as well as the safeguarding of assets against possible fraud.
+The Internal Control System is the set of "tools" designed to provide reasonable assurance on the achievement of objectives of operational efficiency and effectiveness, reliability of financial and management information, compliance with laws and regulations, as well as safeguarding its assets also against possible fraud.

 The Internal Control System consists of general principles which are applied to all the various organisational levels however denominated (in the following reference will be made to the term operating unit).

 Powers of representation must be conferred defining limits concerning the normal size of inherent transactions and according to operating areas strictly related to the assigned duties and organisational structure.

 Responsibilities must be defined and duly distributed, avoiding functional overlapping or operational allocations which concentrate critical activities on a single subject:

 • No significant transaction of the operating unit can be originated/activated without adequate authorisation.

 Operating systems must be consistent with Company policies and the Code of Ethics: